Key takeaways

 There is no fixed levothyroxine dosage for dogs.
 Instead, veterinarians will prescribe the dose that results in normal thyroid hormone levels and clears up the symptoms of hypothyroidism.

 The recommended starting dosage in dogs is 0.02 milligrams (mg) of levothyroxine per kilogram (kg) of body weight (0.01 mg/lb) daily.
-The full dose can be given once daily or half doses twice daily.
-Veterinarians will most likely use once-daily dosing since it conforms to current guidelines
+The full dose can be given once daily, or half doses twice daily.
+Veterinarians will most likely use once-daily dosing, as it aligns with current guidelines.

 The starting dose is not the final dose.
 Veterinarians usually increase the dose in steady increments every two to four weeks.
 They use clinical signs and blood tests to determine how well each dosage is working.
-They continue to modify the dosage until thyroid hormone levels are normal and the dog no longer has clinical signs of low thyroid hormone.
+They continue to adjust the dosage until thyroid hormone levels are normal and the dog no longer has clinical signs of hypothyroidism.

-Human versions of levothyroxine, such as Synthroid or Euthyrox, are inappropriate for dogs’ use.
+Human versions of levothyroxine, such as Synthroid or generic levothyroxine, are inappropriate for dogs’ use.
 The dosage strengths are too low.
-Dogs require substantially more thyroid hormone than people because they eliminate levothyroxine faster.
+Dogs require substantially more thyroid hormone than people do because they eliminate levothyroxine more quickly.
 The half-life of levothyroxine in people is seven days, but it takes a dog 10 to 16 hours to eliminate half a dose.

-Dogs are given levothyroxine tablets that range from 0.1 mg per pill to 1 mg.
+Thyroid pills for dogs range in dosage strength from 0.1 mg per pill to 1 mg.
 For people, levothyroxine tablets range from 0.013 mg to 0.3 mg.
-Veterinarians will then prescribe levothyroxine tablets formulated for dogs that contain high-delivery doses.
-Thyro-Tabs Canine is a brand name for levothyroxine that has been FDA-approved for use in dogs.
+There’s a slight overlap, but not much.
+Because of this difference, veterinarians usually prescribe levothyroxine tablets formulated for dogs that contain high-delivery doses.
+Thyro-Tabs Canine is a brand-name levothyroxine product approved by the FDA for use in dogs and available in appropriate dosage strengths.

 Can dogs overdose on levothyroxine?